Houston to Colorado Road Trip

 Pagosa Springs, in southwestern Colorado, is named after the city’s natural hot springs, and is sure to give you a proper taste of beautiful Colorado!

-Alley House Grille (American, Seafood) — Voted in the top 10% of restaurants worldwide through Traveller’s Choice, Alley House Grille offers meat- and seafood-centered dishes, salads, and pizzas.
-It’s an easy-to-order-at restaurant with top of the line ingredients and curations.
+- Alley House Grille ($$$): Voted in the top 10% of restaurants worldwide through Traveller’s Choice, Alley House Grille offers meat- and seafood-centered dishes, salads, and pizzas.
+It’s an easy-to-order-at restaurant with top-of-the-line ingredients and curations.

-Rosie’s Pizzeria (Italian, Bar) — This highly-rated pizzeria makes all their pizzas from scratch and in-house, making it some of the tastiest comfort food around.
+- Rosie’s Pizzeria ($): This highly-rated pizzeria makes all their pizzas from scratch and in-house, making it some of the tastiest comfort food around.
 With gluten-free and vegetarian options, Rosie’s is a great destination for health-conscious eaters.

 Pagosa Springs to Denver

-Tables (American) — Chefs Amy and Dustin Barrett have cultivated this restaurant with a keen focus on having a relaxed, eclectic, cozy ambiance—from the mismatched salvaged decor to the simple but sophisticated menu.
+- Tables ($$$): Chefs Amy and Dustin Barrett have cultivated this restaurant with a keen focus on having a relaxed, eclectic, cozy ambiance—from the mismatched salvaged decor to the simple but sophisticated menu.

-Snooze, an A.M.
-Eatery (American, Cafe) — And for your breakfast and brunch needs, get a Bloody Mary or an eggs benedict at Snooze.
+- Snooze, an A.M.
+Eatery ($$): And for your breakfast and brunch needs, get a Bloody Mary or an eggs benedict at Snooze.
 All your favorite brunch entrees and drinks with no sacrifice of quality.

-Art lovers can check out Clyfford Still Museum or the Denver Art Museum, which takes inspiration from the surrounding Rocky Mountains.
+- Denver Art Museum: Art lovers can check out the Denver Art Museum, which takes inspiration from the surrounding Rocky Mountains.

 Prepare for your trip: Get roadside assistance through Jerry